intel/initsearchtool/README.md

 ```
 $ isearch search --section=<section> <search parameters> init.rc ...
 ```
-To search for all on sections that relate to propery foo.bar, one could perform the following search command:
+To search for all on sections that relate to property foo.bar, one could perform the following search command:

 ```